Sandraolis/HNG13-Internship/Automated-Deployment-with-Docker-Nginx/README.md

 ```

 ## 🐳 Step 3 — Build and Test Docker Container Locally
-NB: you can use 8080:80 if the post is available
+NB: you can use 8080:80 if the port is available

 ``` bash
 docker build -t test-app .